When I was a kid, one of my strongest summer memories is going down to the Dairy Queen to get an OREO Blizzard.

 How to Use the Ice Cream Shape Sorting Activity

-Scroll down to get your Ice Cream Preschool Shape Sorting Activity!
+Scroll down to get your Ice Cream Kindergarten Shape Sorting Activity!

-For more hands-on preschool fun, check out these ideas!
+For more hands-on early math fun, check out these ideas!

-To get your copy of our Ice Cream Preschool Shape Sorting Activity, click the image or the link below to visit our Store!
+To get your copy of our Ice Cream Kindergarten Shape Sorting Activity, check out the printable or the digital version in my Teachers Pay Teachers store or view it below!